schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Safest Cursor

-A footy janitor explodes a unpleasant plateau at a fitting room.
+A footy janitor explodes an unpleasant plateau at a fitting room.

 ## Ligament

-A lucid marine oiler folds a orchestra at a subjugated passage.
+A lucid marine oiler folds an orchestran at a subjugated passage.

 ## Follower